-Under the artistic direction of composer-bandleader Graham Reynolds, our our always-sold-out String Quartet Smackdown, our student-led Young Composer Concert, and our SXSW Official ATX Composers Showcase.
-Each year, we also take on a large scale commissioning endeavor, focused on high-caliber, genre-bending new music and the production of a corresponding album; examples include The Sound of Science featuring Jeffrey Zeigler and Marfa: A Country & Western Big Band Suite is another.
+Under the artistic direction of composer-bandleader Graham Reynolds, each year we present our always-sold-out String Quartet Smackdown, our student-led Young Composer Concert, and our SXSW Official ATX Composers Showcase.
+We also take on a large scale commissioning endeavor annually, focused on high-caliber, genre-bending new music and the production of a corresponding album; examples include The Sound of Science featuring Jeffrey Zeigler and Marfa: A Country & Western Big Band Suite is another.
 The former was named an “album you need to hear now” by NPR Music and continues to tour internationally.
 The latter landed as #21 in the NACC’s Non-Commercial Charts nationally, and connected players and audience members from disparate communities.

 Learn more on our website!